 By way of exception, limits are allocated to subsidiaries whose sales financing operations or refinancing are multicurrency, and to those that are authorized to invest some of their cash surpluses in a currency other than their domestic currency.

 The RCI Banque group's overall limit granted by the Renault shareholder is €17m.

-At 31 December 2015, the RCI Banque group's consolidated forex position was slightly above the limit, at €17.5m.
+At 31 December 2016, the RCI Banque group's consolidated forex position is €8.85m.

 COUNTERPARTY RISK